|Learn how to provide affordable housing for all.

 "A bold expansion in Federal assistance for affordable housing is needed to help fulfill the Nation's commitment to its neediest citizens for a decent and affordable home in a suitable living environment." (p.
 53)

-Which suggests that citizens and all the other groups mentioned can:
+Which suggests that citizens and all of the other groups mentioned can:

 Advocate for appropriate federal housing action